asitos/tictactoe/README.md

 -   includes a "Restart" button to quickly start a new game.
 -   minimax function based AI opponent.
 -   clean, minimalist, and responsive design.
+-   localStorage, or persistent storage for tracking score, and display them on the scoreboard

 ## technologies used